You might want to sit down for this one, friends.

 - Core Knowledge Language Arts (aka CKLA) developed by the nonprofit Core Knowledge foundation and available for free on their website; Amplify offers a slightly enhanced version as well as services like trade books, print materials, and PD.

 - EL Education Language Arts, developed by the nonprofit school network leader EL Education and available for free online; trade books, print materials, and PD are available from nonprofit Open Up Resources or from Learnzillion.

 ARC Core and Bookworms take some unique approaches to small group work, intentionally grouping students by skill development areas, rather than reading level… something to dig into.
 This Bookworms blog is On Point.

 Frequent readers of this blog will note that those curricula are the same as the ones listed in my Phonics 101 blog.
 This is no accident; I’m sharing the curricula that are strong across all key aspects of reading instruction.

 These curricula have strong reviews from EdReports and Louisiana educators; you’ll find more color about each in the phonics blog and of course on the EdReports and Louisiana Believes curriculum review sites.

 Let’s Keep Talking About It – Loudly!

 Here’s my K–12 party question: Which is lesser-known by K–12 educators, the research on the importance of content knowledge to reading comprehension, or the lack of evidence for leveled reading groups?
 This question produces a good debate!
 The truth is, they’re both poorly-known.
-So, please help me spread the word?
+So, let’s all spread the word!

 I’m trying to keep this blog short(ish) by telling the simplified story.
 Yet I really encourage you to explore the linked resources, because the devil is in the detail here.